jar398/communication/README.md

 ## Truth and fidelity

 Individual agent actions can have a 'payoff' for that agent.
-If the payoff is +/+ (positive for the generator, positive for the interpreter), the agents are acting cooperatively: the generator is 'telling the truth' and the interpreter is acting with 'fidelity'.
+If the payoffs are +/+ (positive for the generator, positive for the interpreter), the agents are acting cooperatively: the generator is 'telling the truth' and the interpreter is acting with 'fidelity'.

+(Assume that neither agent can get a nonzero payoff unless both generation and interpretation are taking place.)

-If the payoff is +/-, one might say that the generator has 'lied' to the interpreter, and if the payoff is -/+, one might say the interpreter has 'betrayed' the generator.
+If the payoffs are +/-, one might say that the generator has 'lied' to the interpreter, and if the payoffs are -/+, one might say the interpreter has 'betrayed' the generator.

-One expects an agent to modulate its actions to maximize payoffs.
-(If you like, take that as a definition of 'adaptive'.)
+One expects an agent to modulate its actions to maximize payoffs, integrated over time.
 In a communication system, the actions are generation and interpretation.
-If the payoff is +/+, they will be inclined to continue communicating (generating and interpreting), but if the payoff to either agent is negative, that agent may stop communicating.
-Since it takes two agents to communicate, the system will cease to be a communication system.
+If the payoff to either agent is negative, that agent may stop generating or interpreting.
+Since it takes two agents for there to be any payoff, the system will cease to be a communication system.

 * What is a payoff?
 In a biological setting, it might be an increment to fitness; in a commercial setting, it might be an exchange of money.
 * The payoff to the generator is going to be indirect through a causal chain beginning with whatever change the interpreter brought about to its environment, not involving the channel and ending with some local state that the generator senses and 'likes' or not; similarly the payoff to the interpreter will involve a path from whatever the generator sensed in its environment, not involving the channel, to some local state the interpreter 'likes' or not.